OBF/FALDO/README.md

 ### Probabilistic (or fuzzy) positions

-Here we have a begin position that could be on one of two nucleotides, and this case we have a probablisitic model that says that the feature could start at position 1 or 2.
-Its just that position2 has a likelihood of 0.9 and position 1 a likelihood of 0.1.
+Here we have a begin position that could be one of two nucleotides.
+This case uses a probablisitic model that denotes that the feature could start at both positions 1 or 2.
+Position 1 has a likelihood of 0.1 and position 2 has a likelihood of 0.9.

 ```turtle
 <_:3> a :Region ;